How To Throw a Dinner Party for Your Gut Bacteria

 The gut microbiome is far more complicated than this brief description.
 And far more complicated than I could ever hope to understand.
 Scientists continue to untangle the roles that gut bacteria and other microbes play in our wellbeing.
 It seems that these little critters affect nearly every aspect of our health.
 When I think about that, it’s a little overwhelming.
 So here are my takeaways.

 - Don’t rely too heavily on probiotic supplements.
 Probiotics are live microbes known to be beneficial to health.
 As of yet, research doesn’t tell us which specific strains meaningfully improve insulin resistance, diabetes, mood and many other problems.
 In most cases, it’s probably the mix of microbes in the gut that’s important, not a single strain.
-Researchers know more about some problems associated with diarrhea, ulcerative colitis and irritable bowel syndrome (IBS), but we can’t expect a probiotic that improves symptoms associated with IBS, for example, to help with insulin resistance.
+Researchers know more about some problems associated with diarrhea, ulcerative colitis and irritable bowel syndrome (IBS), but we can’t expect a probiotic that improves symptoms associated with IBS, for example, to help with insulin resistance and vice versa.
 That’s like expecting a cholesterol medication to improve pain related to arthritis.
 Just like medications have different effects, probiotics have different effects.
 Additionally, probiotics typically change the composition of the microbiota only while taking the probiotic supplement and shortly after discontinuing it.
 When I need credible information about a probiotic to help with a specific problem, I look to the World Gastroenterology Organisation.
 Their guidelines include a table identifying probiotics found to be beneficial for various, specific concerns like diarrhea related to antibiotic use.
+And check out my interview with an expert about how to pick the best probiotic.

 - Enjoy fermented foods with live bacteria.
 We do know that yogurt is associated with less incidence of type 2 diabetes.
 But we don’t know if that’s because of yogurt’s probiotics or if it’s because of any number of other reasons.
 Other foods with probiotics include kefir, kimchi, some pickles and sauerkraut.
 Whether they’ll help specifically with blood sugar, cholesterol, mood or other concerns we don’t know.
 But they’re nutritious foods that offer a host of benefits.

 - Eat a plant slant diet with lots of fiber.
 Dr. Arab pointed out that what we eat determines who lives and dies in our guts.
 She emphasized that our food choices are much more important than probiotic supplements.
 Indeed, studies suggest that a Western-style of eating – a diet heavy in animal protein, animal fat, refined grains and added sugars is associated with a less healthy mix and less diversity of intestinal bacteria.
 On the other hand, dietary patterns that include an abundance of whole grains, fruits, vegetables, nuts and legumes are associated with a healthy mix of gut bacteria and health benefits.
 When you eat a large variety of plant foods, you’ll get prebiotics and fermentable fibers that feed your gut bacteria.
 Foods with prebiotics include asparagus, leeks, onions, garlic, wheat, oats and soybeans.
 Emerging research suggests that walnuts may also have prebiotic effects.
 At the same meeting, Daniel W. Rosenberg, PhD, professor of medicine at University of Connecticut School of Medicine showed new research suggesting that eating walnuts can alter gut bacteria in a way that suppresses colon cancer.
 (This was a mouse study, by the way.
 But a separate study showed that eating walnuts for 8 weeks led to favorable changes and diversity of the microbiome in humans.)
 And Dr. Arab shared information from diet history studies that shows that people who eat walnuts have lower depression scores, which could also be related to the microbiome.
-For more about how fibers affect gut bacteria, check out What You Need to Know About High Fiber Foods.
+For more about how fibers affect gut bacteria, check out Which Foods are the Best Sources of Prebiotics.

 - Take an antibiotic only when necessary.
 When you take one, it alters the microbiota.
 However, don’t resist an antibiotic when it’s needed.